jiipeezz/Router-cfg-automation/thesis.md

 ## 1.3 Goals of the study

-Main goal of this study is to find out how to decrease used time and configuration errors in router configuration.
+Main goal of this study is to find out how to speed up the router configuration process.

 Research questions are:

 - What is the best technology/technique to configure a router in this case and why?
-- How much time can be saved, automation vs hand?
+- How much time can be saved, automation vs manual?
 - How many fewer errors/misconfigurations will occur?

 - - -

 # 2 Router configuration, management and techniques

 Routers can be configured in different ways, depending on model and manufacturer.
 Some routers have a fancy Web interface, while other routers can be configured only by using text-based command line.
-Router configuration using a Web interface is usually pretty straightforward, since Web interfaces are designed so that even average Joes have some clue how to configure a router.
+Router configuration using a Web interface is usually pretty straightforward, since Web interfaces are designed so that even laymen have some clue how to configure a router.
 Router configuration on a command line can be little trickier.
 Not only because some knowledge of how the command line works is needed, but because commands may change radically between different router operating systems.
-For example, Cisco, which is dominating router market with share of 55.1% , has its own Cisco IOS operating systems with unique commands.
-Then again, Huawei's routers run their own operating system, which means different commands apply when configuring the routers (IDC, 2017).
+For example, Cisco, which is dominating router market with share of 55.1% (IDC, 2017), has its own Cisco IOS operating systems with unique commands.
+Then again, Huawei's routers run their own operating system, which means different commands apply when configuring the routers.

 > ![ciscohuawei](img/comparison.png)